awslabs/s3-connector-for-pytorch/DEVELOPMENT.md

 * `max_attempts(int)`: Number of retries for retriable errors

-For example this can be passed in like:
+For example, this can be passed in like:
 ```py
 from s3torchconnector import S3MapDataset, S3ClientConfig